ostef/jai-fmt/README.md

 ## Flags:
 * `<`: right justify.
 Ignored if width is not set.
 This is the default, and the flag has a value of 0; this exists just for consistency with `>`,
 * `>`: left justify.
 Ignored if width is not set,
-* `+`: print a '+' in front of positive signed integer values,
+* `+`: print a '+' in front of positive signed integer and float values,
-* `' '`: align signed integers, printing a ' ' in front of positive values,
+* `' '`: align signed integers and floats, printing a ' ' in front of positive values,
 * `0`: pad integer and float values with '0' instead of ' ', ignored if `>` is set,
 * `#`: print the base prefix for integer values, '0x' or '0X' for hex, '0b' for binary,
 * `~`: for fixed and exponent form floating point numbers, leave trailing zeroes after decimal point.
 By default, trailing zeroes are trimmed,
 * `\\`: print escape sequences for non printable characters,
-* `'`: print surrounding single quotes for characters, double quotes for strings,
+* `'`: same as `\\`, but also print surrounding single quotes for characters, double quotes for strings,
 * `$`: print on one line, for strings and characters, this is the same as the `\\` flag,
 * `!`: print struct member names